Skip to main content

 Of course, journalists worked really hard to make this narrative about anything other than that.
 And being mindful of the optics around ganging up on a POC actress, they tried hard to build a new narrative: Zegler wasn’t a woman of color breaking casting boundaries and braving backlash for it, she was just a whiny Gen-Z actress obsessed with her own importance and playing with words she didn’t understand, leaving devastation in her wake.

-The New York Times ran an op-ed just ahead of the movie’s premiere compiling all the delicious scandal surrounding the movie, and overviews like this had a very thinly veiled schadenfreude surrounding the movie’s very public fallout, with root in some very familiar anti-Disney bias.
+The New York Times ran a piece just ahead of the movie’s premiere compiling all the delicious scandal surrounding the movie, and overviews like this had a very thinly veiled schadenfreude surrounding the movie’s very public fallout, with root in some very familiar anti-Disney bias.
 His take on Walt’s princesses is literally summed up as, “be pretty, and things might work out!”
 And the author made little effort to hide his view that the idea of making the Snow White story “relevant” for the 21st century was just a shot idea from the start.

 “Over the decades, Disney had tried to modernize her story — to make her more than a damsel in distress, one prized as ‘the fairest of them all’ because of her ‘white as snow’ skin.
 Twice, starting in the early 2000s, screenwriters had been unable to crack it, at least not to the satisfaction of an image-conscious Disney …